 When comparing this to the NBA, the WNBA makes a much larger percentage of their revenue from ticket sales.

 Of the NBA’s ~$8.3B revenue per year, only about $3B comes from ticket sales.
 This equates to a little more than 35% of the NBA’s total revenue.

 Should WNBA Be Paid the Same as the NBA?

-WNBA players should not be paid the same as NBA players because it does not make fiscal sense for the league.
+WNBA players can’t be paid the same as NBA players because it does not make fiscal sense for the league.
 Well, they could be paid the same, but it would result in a fully bankrupt WNBA.

 Many WNBA players, as well as other social justice advocates, are trying to make the case that WNBA players should be paid the same as NBA players (as a percentage of league revenue), but that is just not feasible.

 Last year, of the $60 million in revenue of the WNBA, about $12.3 million is paid out to the players, which equates to just over 20% of the total revenue.